rana-sam/average-of-number/README.md

-# average of number
+# Greater number
- A program to find the average of given array..
+ find the greatest number from a given array